 The portico shape transforms every week with a change of the statement shingles.
 The statements reflect evocative and internal senses of what it means to be a fulfilled citizen.
 These signs mimics how LOCCA have statements painted on the façade throughout its establishment.
 To maintain the ethic of inclusivity and as reference to the predominately Hispanic residents of the neighborhood where LOCCA resides, the signs are written in Spanish.
 The previous week’s statement shingles are collected and accumulate at the base of the desk.
 The Office Dialog installation is in a constant state of change.

 Though superficially Beuys-ian (ie. the artist Joseph Beuys) in it’s appearance, the Office Dialogs are not artist led/driven, but instead rely on free-flowing conversations and exchanges depending on the experiences and ideas of the participants.
-Discussions swirl around the real-life, physical, practical, emotive, political and conceptual philosophies, thoughts and positions.
+These "relational" discussions swirl around the real-life, physical, practical, emotive, political and conceptual philosophies, thoughts and positions.
 The LOCCA installation’s main inspiration come from the Capabilities Approaches to human rights and the Central Human Capabilities list by the theorist Dr. Martha C. Nussbaum.

 Please see the BLOG page for updates about the Office Dialogs.